When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 And for me, this starts with rebranding my business.

 If you’ve ever wondered what a rebrand looks like, here’s one to give you all the insights you need.
-Plus, you get the full scoop on the BTS of how this whole thing came into being.
+Plus, you get the full scoop on some BTS of how this whole thing came into being.

 Why a business rebrand?

-So, this baby officially turned 1 in January (even though I’ve had the website for longer), and this coincided with my newly-found confidence and vibe.
+This copywriting business “officially” turned 1 in January (even though I’ve had the website for longer), and this coincided with my newly-found confidence and vibe.

-I had been dying to get the heck out of SaaS writing, but after my crazy panic attack and depression phase last March, I finally called it quits.
+I had been dying to get the heck out of SaaS tech, but after my crazy panic attack and depression phase last March, I finally called it quits.
 I had become uninspired, tired, creatively caged, and unhappy.

 After 3 years of being an SEO content writer working for brands like Moz, WordPress.com, Bluehost, Sprout Social, StrongDM, and HubSpot, I decided to pursue my long-term interest full-time.

-That is, copywriting for creatives.
+That is, copywriting for coaches & small businesses.

-I didn’t even take the time to process everything, breathe, heal, and start anew.
 And it was because, over the years, I had become used to not knowing how to rest or rejuvenate.
 I just pivoted like a car taking a swift turn at a T-junction.

 Navigating my pivot alone—without first renewing my spirit, without any friends who understood me, and without a pipeline of leads waiting at the other end—made the journey quite challenging, to say the least.